ran88dom99/Flashcards-as-Cognitive-Test/README.md

 Also Anki Simulator and True Retention addons which I should review.

-Mnemosny, an app similar to anki, has a database of user's reviews which used to be available for the public but mnemosnye itself is not very popular.
+Mnemosny, an app similar to anki, has a database of user's reviews which used to be available for the public.